dmlc/minpy/docs/tutorial/rnn_tutorial/rnn_tutorial.rst

     Figure: Result of training vanilla RNN, LSTM, GRU.
 A baseline of 0.1767 is also included.

 We observe that LSTM and GRU are more effective than vanilla RNN due to LSTM and GRU's memory gates.
-We also see that GRU converges much faster than LSTM because its fewer parameters.
+In this particular case, GRU converges much faster than LSTM, probabuly due to fewer parameters.

 Reference
 ---------